open-lambda/ReqBench/README.md

 ```
  `tree_path` is the path to the tree, mem is the memory limit for each container,
 `TASKS` is the number of maximum parallel requests.

-### TODO: 1. compare our zygote with other FaaS platforms